 Another practice area is trade secrets.
 In addition to representing clients in trade secret lawsuits, we also work with clients to help them protect their trade secrets at pre-litigation and transactional stages, in some cases drafting non-disclosure agreements (NDAs), company policies, employment agreements, and licensing agreements.

 Unfair competition is sometimes referred to as an "umbrella" cause of action that covers a variety of unfair and unethical business practices.
 Such claims often accompany trademark infringement allegations.
-In Texas the essential proof for unfair competition typically overlaps with trademark infringement, and involves a finding of likelihood of confusion.
+In Texas, the essential proof for unfair competition typically overlaps with trademark infringement and involves a finding of likelihood of confusion.
 The firm's legal team has litigated a number of unfair competition claims, in both federal and state courts.
 Our lawyers have been involved in both enforcing and defending against such claims, in a variety of scenarios, including oilfield equipment, welding enclosures, hospital products, hair irons, funeral homes, architectural services, garden centers, and restaurants.

 False advertising claims are often a part of intellectual property lawsuits.
 False advertising generally includes false and misleading statements about a product or service that are material and deceptive and that cause injury or are likely to create injury to the party bringing the claim.
-The firm has successfully pursued false advertising in federal court.
+The firm has successfully pursued false advertising claims in federal court.

 Preparing and negotiating license agreements is an integral aspect of our practice.
 Licensing can range from simple trademark licenses and co-existence agreements to more complex technology licenses covering patented or unpatented technology.
+Our lawyers have successfully negotiated licenses involving portfolios that include over 100 patents.

 The firm offers a free initial consultation, which is often helpful to answer basic questions about costs and procedures, and even which type of legal protection is appropriate for a particular technology or business idea.
 We want you to avoid spending money unnecessarily for legal services, and believe it is helpful to provide you with a summary and explanation of what the law protects and doesn’t protect, as well as the limits to such protections.
 Also, during the pendency of our representation, you may wish to consult with us regarding the intellectual property options.